-A DoS attack tries to exhaust the resources available to the victim node by sending unnecessary data packets and therefore prevents legitimate network users from accessing services or resources they desire [6, 7].
-They take many forms as shown in Table 1 that prevent the network performing its expected functions.
+A DoS attack tries to exhaust the resources available to the victim node by sending unnecessary data packets and therefore prevents legitimate network users from accessing services or resources they desire [5, 6].
 There are several types of DoS attacks in a wireless sensor network that include jamming, power exhaustion, service greed, and network flooding.
 Mechanisms that attempt to prevent a DoS attack may include payment for network resources, and robust authentication.